City-Bureau/city-scrapers/CONTRIBUTING.md

 ## 1. Create a new issue to ask onboarding questions.

 We want the technical aspects of the project to be accessible to newcomers.
 As you're working through the set-up and installation, please create issues for roadblocks you encounter or anything that's confusing in the documentation.
 We're committed to helping you resolve these and improving the onboarding experience.
+For more information about developing a spider, there is additional documentation [here](https://cityscrapers.org/docs/development/#contribute).

 ## 2. Open a Pull Request to talk about code and show us how things are going.